notmeta/kip/README.md

 # kip
-A ShareX image hosting server written in Kotlin
+A ShareX image hosting server written in Kotlin targeting the JVM.

 <hr>